sirixdb/sirixdb.github.io/rest-api.md

 In order to create a database either with multiple or a single resource:

-- `PUT https://localhost:9443/<database>`creates a new database. `Content-Type` will have to be `multipart/form-data` in order to create multiple resources.
+- `POST https://localhost:9443/<database>`creates a new database. `Content-Type` will have to be `multipart/form-data` in order to create multiple resources.
 All resources sent in the request must be specified with a `Content-Type` of `application/xml` or `application/json`.
 - `PUT https://localhost:9443/<database>/<resource>` creates a database and a resource, content being the body of the request.
 It must be XML or JSON.
 The `Content-Type` must be `application/xml` or `application/json` depending if the body of the request is XML or JSON.
+As it's returning the serialized form with in the case of XML additional metadata of SirixDB you should also specify the `Accept` header.

 ### Read